-A US trial to test the effectiveness of natural remedies in helping equine victims of Cushing’s disease has discovered that the chasteberry plant (vitex agnus castus) could be effective in treating many cases.
+A US trial to test the effectiveness of natural remedies in helping equines with Cushing’s disease has discovered that the chasteberry plant (vitex agnus castus) could be effective in treating many cases.

 The research into the treatment of 10 horses – aged between 13 and 23 – all suffering from symptoms of Cushing’s, took place over several months from winter through summer last year.

 The report was published in the December issue of Horse Journal, a monthly equestrian publication in America.